gautengCCI/gautengCCI.github.io/README.md

 - **Research Commissioners:** GCRO & GDED research teams
 - **Research interviewees** participating organisations, individuals and entities across Gauteng

-### Acknowledgements
-- Partner organisations and practitioners who reviewed entries and supplied updates, imagery, and links

-> If you would like your organisation credited, or to supply an official logo/image and caption, please open an issue or PR (see **Contributing** below).

 ---

 ## 🤝 Contributing